 Q: Can government entities license to sell fuel/alternative fuel to the public?

 A: We currently do not license government entities that disperse fuel to other public entities.

 Q: How does FTA enforce dyed diesel usage?

-A: We do have statutory authority to enforce dyed diesel usage; however, at this time we do not enforce dyed diesel use.
+A: We do have statutory authority to enforce dyed diesel usage.

 Q: What agency enforces fuel products ie: blended fuels, etc?